Rights and Responsibilities – Faculty

 General faculty meetings are held as needed for the purpose of contributing to professional development, to permit faculty participation in the formulation of University policies to hear reports and recommendations, and to conduct University business.

-When a faculty meeting is called, all members of the faculty are expected to attend unless specifically excused by the Provost/Vice President for Academic Affairs.
+When a faculty meeting is called, with appropriate notice, all members of the faculty are expected to attend unless specifically excused by the Provost/Vice President for Academic Affairs.
 Nonacademic staff members are not expected to attend faculty meetings unless specifically notified.

 Registration procedures are issued for each registration period and are furnished to faculty members by the Office of the Registrar.
 All faculty members are to be available for assistance during the entire period of registration, serving as advisers, or in other capacities when needed by division/department chair or deans.
 Faculty members are expected to be present at all times during registration unless relieved of duties by their respective division/department chair.